abevince/nextjs-tailwindcss-typescript-boilerplate/README.md

-# NextJS, TailWindCSs, and Typescript Boilerplate
+# NextJS, TailWindCSs, and TypeScript Boilerplate
 Simple biolerplate for building NextJS applications server using TailWindCss, and Typescript